600 Somerset Avenue

 Occupational therapy helps people of all ages participate in things they want and need to do through therapeutic use of everyday activities (occupations).
 Occupational therapy treats conditions that limit the patient’s ability to perform normally in all aspects of daily life – both in and out of the workplace.
 Occupational therapy focuses on helping patients overcome limitations that prevent them from performing the activities of normal daily life tasks.

 Put simply, the experienced and caring occupational therapy team at Chan Soon-Shiong Medical Center at Windber helps patients to do the things they need to do.

 The Occupational Therapy Department at CSSMCW offers many options for you and your loved ones.
-We provide therapy within the hospital on the acute floor, CCU, and Palliative Care Units.
+We provide therapy within the hospital on the Wing III Inpatient Unit, CCU, and Windber Hospice Inpatient Unit.
 Patients are seen at the hospital in an outpatient setting for pediatric conditions, lymphedema therapy, hand therapy, cognitive therapy, pain management, custom hand splints, and upper extremity strengthening.

 • Peripheral nerve injuries

 • Applied kinesiology (a form of muscle energy techniques)